A checklist on where to start, and what to do first

 A Documentation Control System must be created to manage the creation, approval, distribution, revision, storage, and disposal of the various types of documentation that your company develops.
 Your document control systems should be as simple and as easy to operate as possible but sufficient to meet ISO 9001 requirements (it should contain unique ID, revision control, change history summary, signatures & verification signature, date of versions and revisions).

-The principle of ISO 9001 document control is that employees should have access to the documentation and records needed to fulfil their responsibilities.
+The principle of ISO 9001 document control is that employees should have access to the documentation and records needed to fulfill their responsibilities.

 PHASE 3: IMPLEMENTATION